MicrosoftDocs/office-developer-exchange-docs/docs/management/how-to-get-a-list-of-mail-users-by-using-the-exchange-management-shell.md

 This method requires the following parameters:

--  **liveIDConnectionUri**&ndash;A string that contains the URI of the Exchange Online server that will authenticate the application.
+-  **liveIDConnectionUri** &ndash; A string that contains the URI of the Exchange Online server that will authenticate the application.
 If Exchange Online is running in Office 365, the URI is https://outlook.office365.com/PowerShell-LiveID; otherwise, the URI is https://\<servername\>/PowerShell-LiveID.

--  **schemaUri**&ndash;A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
+-  **schemaUri** &ndash; A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
 The schema URI is http://schemas.microsoft.com/powershell/Microsoft.Exchange.

--  **credentials**&ndash;A [PSCredential](http://msdn.microsoft.com/en-us/library/system.management.automation.pscredential%28VS.85%29.aspx) object that contains the credentials of the user who is running the application.
+-  **credentials** &ndash; A [PSCredential](http://msdn.microsoft.com/en-us/library/system.management.automation.pscredential%28VS.85%29.aspx) object that contains the credentials of the user who is running the application.

--  **count**&ndash;The number of Exchange mailbox users to return.
+-  **count** &ndash; The number of Exchange mailbox users to return.

 ```cs
 public Collection<PSObject> GetUsersUsingBasicAuth(